 APPENDIX

-EXAMPLES OF NEPA SUCCESSES IN THE OCEAN CONTEXT
+EXAMPLES OF NEPA’S IMPORTANCE IN THE OCEAN CONTEXT

 UNDER CURRENT NEPA REGULATIONS

+In 2009, the Army Corps of Engineers, with the assistance of several state agencies issued a 1500-page draft EIS considering the impacts of introducing non-native Chinese oysters.
+The non-native species seemed like a promising means to revive the Chesapeake Bay devastated oyster crop.
+More than 2,000 comments were submitted, with scientists, federal agencies, and other coastal states raising red flags about the potential irreversible dangers of introducing the Chinese oysters, including harm to the remaining native stock and possible threats to human health.
+After considering the comments, the Army Corps of Engineers found that the Chinese oysters posed a “potential for significant negative ecological consequences."
+Instead, the Army Corps of Engineers chose an alternative that only involved the propagation of the native Eastern oyster.
+An April 2013 study by the Maryland Department of Natural Resources showed population and reproduction increased for two years in a row for native oyster species.

 In 2016, the NEPA review process was crucial in a review and modification of Essential Fish Habitat management measures in New England where an environmental impact statement (EIS) showed that high value Essential Fish Habitat for overfished Georges Bank Atlantic cod still required conservation and could not be re-opened for the scallop fishery.
 This Essential Fish Habitat remains protected because of NEPA.